mpatacchiola/blog/_posts/2017-02-11-dissecting-reinforcement-learning-5.markdown

 $$ \text{Fitness} = \sum_{e=0}^{M} \sum_{t=0}^{N} r_{t}^{(e)} $$

-The chromosome is evaluated on multiple episodes in order to have a better esteem of its performance.
+The chromosome is evaluated on multiple episodes in order to have a better estimation of its performance.
 Here the exploring start condition is necessary in order to guarantee a wide exploration of the search space.
 We can summarise everything in two points:

 - The **genotype** (or chromosome) represents the **policy matrix**